 Scholarships are available for writers who need support!
 Apply here.

-Note: two-thirds of all scholarships are awarded to BIPOC and trans, non-binary, and Two-Spirit writers, who are wholeheartedly encouraged to apply.
+Note: two-thirds of all scholarships are awarded to BIPOC, trans, non-binary, Two-Spirit, and/or disabled writers—members of any of these communities are wholeheartedly encouraged to apply.

 Need More Info?

 Here is and Outline of the Course Curriculum…